gakalmar/Notes/JS_Useful_Functions.md

     string.slice(firstindex, lastindex)                 //returns the string from first index to last index

-    string.StartsWith("strTest")                        //returns true if "string" starts with "strTest" string.EndsWith("strTest")                          //returns true if "string" ends with "strTest"
+    string.startsWith("strTest")                        //returns true if "string" starts with "strTest" string.endsWith("strTest")                          //returns true if "string" ends with "strTest"

     array.join("")                                      //joins the elements of an array into a string